2013 Chevrolet Malibu Interior

 - "The seats are comfortable, apparently designed to take in a variety of backside sizes." -- Road and Track

-Reviewers like the MyLink system and its 7-inch touch screen for being easy to use, and one praises Chevrolet for also having traditional knobs for audio and climate controls, saying that their simplicity is refreshing in an era where controls are overly complicated and confusing.
-The base and optional audio systems also receive positive comments from test drivers, with one reviewer saying they’re “exceptional.”
+Reviewers like the MyLink system and its 7-inch touch screen, saying that they're easy to use, and one praises Chevrolet for also having traditional knobs for audio and climate controls, saying that their simplicity is refreshing in an era where controls are overly complicated and confusing.
+The base and optional audio systems also receive positive comments from test drivers, with one reviewer saying they’re "exceptional."

 - "All controls, along with the instrument cluster, are easy to read.
 And to use.
 Note to other automakers: Why do some of you insist on making these simple aspects so obscure and difficult?" -- Road and Track